Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Does Ceftriaxone help with bronchitis?
-If the cause of bronchitis are not viruses, and bronchitis is not allergic, it is the third generation cephalosporin antibiotics, to which Ceftriaxone belongs (the other trade names - Cefatrine, Cefaxon, Betasporin, Longacef, Rocefin, Epicefine) are the fastest curing microbial infections.
-For more details see Antibiotics for bronchitis
+If the cause of bronchitis is not viruses, and bronchitis is not allergic, then it is the third-generation cephalosporin antibiotics, which include Ceftriaxone (other trade names are Cefatrin, Cefaxone, Betasporin, Longacef, Rocefin, Epicefin) that cope with microbial infections the fastest.
+For more information, see - Antibiotics for bronchitis

 Ceftriaxone is used:

-• at an acute bronchitis, at a chronic bronchitis and at an obstructive bronchitis, the reason of development of which are gram-positive and gram-negative bacteria (aerobic and anaerobic);
+• in acute bronchitis, chronic bronchitis and obstructive bronchitis, the cause of which are gram-positive and gram-negative bacteria (aerobic and anaerobic);

 • acute bacterial otitis (caused by Staphylococcus aureus, Streptococcus pneumoniae, Haemophilus influenzae, Moraxella catarrhalis, etc.);

-• bacterial meningitis caused by Neisseria meningitidis, Streptococcus pneumoniae or Haemophilus influenzae (including strains producing beta-lactamase);
+• bacterial meningitis caused by Neisseria meningitidis, Streptococcus pneumoniae or Haemophilus influenzae (including beta-lactamase-producing strains);

 • infections of the skin and subcutaneous tissues;

-• infectious diseases of the urinary tract and pelvic organs (provoked by bacteria Escherichia coli, Proteus mirabilis, Proteus vulgaris, Morganella morganii, Chlamydia trachomatis, Klebsiella spp.);
+• infectious diseases of the urinary tract and pelvic organs (caused by the bacteria Escherichia coli, Proteus mirabilis, Proteus vulgaris, Morganella morganii, Chlamydia trachomatis, Klebsiella spp.);

 • uncomplicated gonorrhea;

-• postoperative pyo-septic complications, including septicemia and septicopyemia;
+• postoperative purulent-septic complications, including septicemia and septicopyemia;

 • tick-borne borreliosis.